brendacs/52in52/README.md

 ###Technical
 * Solidify foundation in HTML/CSS
-* Become more advanced and familiar with JS
+* Become more advanced and familiar with JS and jQuery
 * Get better at creating responsive sites
 * Start some projects with a mobile-first approach
 * Get better at using CSS preprocessors efficiently
 * Become more familiar with task-runners and other front-end tools
 * Revisit Rails and build something with it
 * Learn React.js and other JS frameworks
+* Learn how to use APIs, JSON, and AJAX